jokergoo/circlize/README.md

 For specific use in genomics, a function which draws the ideogram and initializes sectors for chromosomes is supported:
 - `circos.initializeWithIdeogram`

-For how to create or arrange the circos layout, see `example/galary.R`

 Several interesting figures can be found in `example/`

-More tests and documents will be added, as well as a vignette.
+More tests will be added.

 ## the Perl module